 with $ds^2_{M}$ being the standard Minkowski metric as in the Special Relativistic case.
-From the result (\ref{eq:177miau}), it is clear that the dynamical metric in a free-falling frame with the St\"uckelberg function constrained to behave as as a Finkelstein-type coordinate, is conformally trivial.
-The trace is explicitly given by $h(r,t)=(-h_{00}(r,t)+h_{rr}(r,t))/S^2$.
+From this result, it is clear that the dynamical metric is trivially related to Minkowski through a conformal transformation through a constant conformal factor.
+The trace is explicitly given by $h(r,t)=(-h_{00}(r,t)+h_{rr}(r,t))/S_0^2$.
 With these previous results, we can expand the massive action $\sqrt{-g}U(g,\phi)$ up to second order.
-The perturbative expansion of the root square of the determinant for the dynamical metric is \cite{Veltman}:
+The perturbative expansion of the root square of the determinant for the dynamical metric is \cite{Veltman}

-then the massive action is clearly given by:
+then the massive action is clearly given by

-where $U(g,\phi)_{back}$ corresponds to the background value of the potential and $\delta U(g,\phi)$ is the perturbation around the background.
-The relevant terms for the expansion up to second order in the graviton field are:
+where $U(g,\phi)_{back}$ corresponds to the background value of the potential and $\delta U_(g,\phi)$ is the perturbation around the background.
+The relevant terms for the expansion up to second order in the graviton field are

 Here the first term on the right-hand side behaves as a cosmological constant one expanded up to second order in perturbation theory.
 For simplicity, we can express the perturbation of the potential $U(g,\phi)$ as $\delta U(g,\phi)=F(\alpha, \beta)h$, with $\alpha$ and $\beta$ representing the two-free parameters in addition to the graviton mass.
 Here $F(\alpha, \beta)$ is defined in agreement with eq. (\ref{eq:17miau}).
-Note that $S$ is a function of the same set of parameters.
-Then eq. (\ref{eq:17miaulalawhy}), is equivalent to:
+Note that $S_0$ is a function of the same set of parameters.
+Then eq. (\ref{eq:17miaulalawhy}), is equivalent to

-If we define the potential in agreement with $\sqrt{-g}U(g,\phi)=V(g,\phi)$, then we can find the vacuum solutions if we solve:
+If we define the potential in agreement with $\sqrt{-g}U(g,\phi)=V(g,\phi)$, then we can find the vacuum solutions if we solve

-which in this case is equivalent to:
+which in this case is equivalent to

 where $\eta_{\mu \nu}$ is just the standard Minkowski metric which is conformally related to the real metric (see eq. (\ref{eq:177miau})) and the subindex $vac$ makes reference to the vacuum solutions.
-Solving for this previous expression, we get:
+Solving for this previous expression, we get